Backlink

 Definition of a backlink

-A backlink (is a hypertext link placed on an external website that points to your own website..
-This is an inbound link, as opposed to internal links, which connect different pages within the same site..
+A backlink (or «lien retour» in French) is a hyperlink placed on an external website that points to your own website.
+It is therefore an incoming link, as opposed to internal links that link different pages within the same site.
 For example, if site A inserts a link to site B, then site B receives a backlink from site A.

 The role of backlinks in SEO

-Backlinks play a central role in Search Engine Optimization (SEO).
-They are considered by search engines as votes of confidence or recommendations: the more quality backlinks a site receives, the more it is perceived as relevant, reliable and authoritative on its subject..
-Google, in particular, uses backlinks as one of the three most important ranking factors to position sites in its search results.
+Backlinks play a central role in natural referencing (SEO).
+Search engines consider them as votes of confidence or recommendations: the more quality backlinks a site receives, the more it is perceived as relevant, reliable, and authoritative on its subject.
+Google, in particular, uses backlinks as one of the three most important ranking factors for positioning sites in its search results.

 Types of backlinks